-In 2015, the Field School in Maya Archaeology will be held at Chan Chich, Belize in association with the Chan Chich Archaeological Project (CCAP).
+In 2017, the Field School in Maya Archaeology will be held at Chan Chich, Belize in association with the Chan Chich Archaeological Project (CCAP).
 The CCAP represents a truly special opportunity for college students to participate in a significant research project, while receiving instruction in archaeological field and laboratory methods.
-Rather than a typical study abroad trip, the Field School in Maya Archaeology and the CCAP represent Research Abroad!
-The field school will include one 28-night long "regular" session and one 14-night long "mini-session."
+This year, the field school will include one 28-night long "regular" session and one 14-night long "mini-session."
 Students may sign up for either or both sessions.
 Students will have the opportunity to learn how to excavate, how to draw profiles and plan maps, how to record archaeological data, and how to process and analyze artifacts in the lab.
-Each session is limited to 12 students.
+Each session is limited to only nine students.

 About Chan Chich